 A Woods lamp may be used to show the white patches of skin that glow under the handheld ultraviolet light.
 Blood tests may be done to look for signs of autoimmune disease such as autoantibodies or thyroid dysfunction.
 A skin biopsy may also be helpful in ruling out other disorders such as melanoma (skin cancer).

-Milky white patches on skin that feels normal is more noticeable in dark-skinned people because of the contrast in skin color.
+Milky white patches on the skin that feels normal are more noticeable in dark-skinned people because of the contrast in skin color.
 However, vitiligo can occur in any race and at any age, more commonly between 10 and 30 years.

 Loss of pigmentation of the skin (depigmentation) occurs initially on sun-exposed areas but may spread rapidly or gradually to other areas including the back, armpits, and genitals.
 Depigmentation may occur in a focal, segmental, or generalized pattern, affecting small or large areas of skin.